AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/map-an-array.md

 ## Map an array

-1. Click the button located in the [!UICONTROL target] field.
+1. Click the button located in the target field.

    >[!INFO]
    >